Eriklps/qr-code-generator/README.md

 QR Code Generator

-I'm worked on this simple project to learn about JavaScript and APIs. 📚
+I'm worked on this project to learn about JavaScript and APIs. 📚